About Us

 NALMA’s Professional Lands Management Certification Program (PLMCP) establishes professional credibility at a national level, formally recognizing skills and knowledge.

-How to become a member of NALMA
+How to become a member of

 First Nations belonging to their respective Regional Lands Association (RLA) are automatically members of NALMA.
 For more information on membership, please follow the link below.